 For NHSBT:

 When you store your baby’s cord blood in a private family bank, it can be used both for recognised stem cell therapies and clinical trials.
 The sample can only be used with your child’s or yourself’s expressed consent and will not be made available to the general public.
-Family banking ensures that your baby has their perfect match ready and waiting should it be needed.
+Family banking ensures that your baby has their perfect match ready and waiting should it be needed, helping to maximise their potential opportunities for future use, subject to factors such as clinical trial acceptance.

 How do I organise private family cord blood banking?